oblador/react-native-vector-icons/docs/SETUP-EXPO.md

 > If you use React Native without Expo, please follow [this guide](./SETUP-REACT-NATIVE.md) instead.
 This guide applies to Expo apps only.

 > [!NOTE]
-> TL;DR: Font files are always shipped with the app — the difference is **where** they live and **how** they get registered with the OS.
-With the default (dynamic) import, Metro bundles the font as a JS asset and `expo-font` registers it at runtime.
-With the `/static` import, the font is embedded into the native binary and available immediately at launch.
+> TL;DR: The default import bundles the `.ttf` into your JS bundle and registers it at runtime — works everywhere, including Expo Go.
+In a development build, the same `.ttf` is also copied into the native binary by autolinking, so it ends up shipping twice.
+The `/static` import is an optimization that skips the JS-bundle copy.

-## Dynamic import (default, works with Expo Go)
+## Dynamic import (default)

 ```js
 import { MaterialIcons } from "@react-native-vector-icons/material-icons";
 ```

-Metro bundles the font alongside your JS code.
-When the icon first renders, `expo-font` registers the font with the native text system automatically.
-No native configuration or config plugins needed.
-Works with Expo Go and OTA updates.
+The default entry imports the `.ttf`, so Metro bundles it as a JS asset.
+When the icon first renders, `expo-font` registers it with the native text system at runtime.
+No native configuration or config plugin needed — this is the only option that works with Expo Go, and it lets the font be updated via OTA.

-## Static import (recommended for [Development Builds](https://docs.expo.dev/develop/development-builds/introduction/))
+## Static import (optimization for [Development Builds](https://docs.expo.dev/develop/development-builds/introduction/))

 ```js
 import { MaterialIcons } from "@react-native-vector-icons/material-icons/static";
 ```

+In a development build, autolinking picks up each package's `build.gradle` / `.podspec` and copies the `.ttf` into the native binary.
+Using the dynamic import on top of that means the same font also ships as a JS asset — so it's bundled twice.

-With the `/static` import, Metro does not bundle the font.
-Instead, we rely on it being embedded into the native binary at build time, and each icon package ships an Expo config plugin that handles registering the font with iOS (it adds the font to `UIAppFonts` in `Info.plist`).
+The `/static` entry skips the `.ttf` import on the JS side, so Metro doesn't bundle it.
+The font reaches the device through the native build only, and the package's Expo config plugin registers it with iOS by adding it to `UIAppFonts` in `Info.plist`.
 Add the icon packages you use to the `plugins` array in your `app.json` or `app.config.js`:

 ```json
 {